Auriko vs OpenRouter: which LLM gateway should you use?

 | BYOK cost | Free under 1M req/month, 5% after | Free on all tiers | |

-| Model and provider coverage | 400+ active models on 60+ providers | 300+ models, 12 providers | |
+| Model and provider coverage | 400+ models across 60+ providers | 200+ models across 12 providers | |

 | Provider signals | Uses recent-outage filtering plus latency and throughput signals in routing controls | Tracks latency distributions, provider health, throughput, pricing changes, and capacity signals | |